My initial plan was to be a math teacher or a doctor like my parents. I've become a software developer by chance ... and because of a broken computer.

-The funny thing was that after you write that code for enough number of times, those stage lines start to have some logic.
-I've started to change the color codes, the pixel values and see what was happening.
+The funny thing was that after you write that code enough times, those stage lines start to have some logic.
+I've started to change the color codes, and the pixel values and see what was happening.
 Trial and error.

 I was feeling like a wizard learning spells.

-This did not get any practical application until highschool when I've discovered that I can skip a lot of the boring classes by taking part in some scholar computer contests.
+This did not get any practical application until high school when I discovered that I can skip a lot of the boring classes by taking part in some scholarly computer contests.